palewire/first-pull-request/docs/edits.md

  put your first line here
 ```

 This is how cummings.ee has chosen to take advantage of YAML's method for handling strings of text that run over multiple lines.
 Note that the first line of the poem, which you should customize match your verse, is idented by a single space.
 That is intended to match the `-1` configuration option we've passed in the line above.
+All subsequent lines should also be prefixed with a single space.

 Now refer to the first edition of the poem [found on archive.org](https://archive.org/details/is-5-ee-cummings/page/n101/mode/2up) and enter the text exactly as it appears on the page.